sduynk/UR5e_Robot-in_fumehood_with_laser_enclosure/README.md

 `schedule/` contains the programmed acquisition times.

-Captured images are saved to the `image/` folder.
-This folder is not included in the repository.
+Captured images are saved to the `image/` folder. there is an image in the folder for demonstration.

 ## Main Scripts